 Join a University ranked in the UK top five for Physics research (THE analysis of REF 2021) with an excellent reputation for teaching and learning.

 This course provides an exciting intellectual challenge from the outset.
-In year one you will study physics, mathematics and philosophical topics such as metaphysics, the theory of knowledge and ethics.
+In year one, you will study physics, mathematics and philosophical topics such as metaphysics, the theory of knowledge and ethics.

 Subsequent years allow you to study the overlap between physics and philosophy in depth.
 You will study the philosophy of science and the foundations and philosophy of physics.

 You will join a friendly department with a very active, award-winning student society.
-The course is accredited by the Institute of Physics.

 Think Big bursaries of £3,000 are available to support first-year international undergraduate students in this subject area.